arnesanches/arnesanches/README.md

 ### 7. [**Llama PDF to Excel**](https://github.com/arnesanches/llama-pdf-to-excel)
 A Python script created with Llama Parse that converts PDF tables into Excel format.
 This project is useful for automating the extraction and manipulation of tabular data from PDF files, simplifying work in Excel.

-## Project Notice
+## About the Projects

-The projects in this repository were developed as part of my learning journey in the Hashtag Treinamentos course, which allows the use and adaptation of its materials in personal portfolios.
+The projects in this repository were developed as part of my learning journey in the Hashtag Treinamentos courses, which allows the use and adaptation of its materials in personal portfolios.

 ### My contributions include:
 - Detailed analysis of the original code